 1. Ghengis Khan

 Genghis Khan conquered more than twice as much as any other man in history.
 Surprisingly without Ego.
 Khan refused to have anyone paint his picture.
-When he died there’s no monuments built.
+When he died there are no monuments built.
 No one knows where he’s buried.
 He believed the law of the Eternal Blue Sky ruled over rulers and commoners alike.
-He introduced a new system based entirely on merit, loyalty and achievement.
+He introduced a new system based entirely on merit, loyalty, and achievement.

 Hannibal might be one of the top strategists of all time.
 Even more apparent is the impact Hannibal had on Rome’s military strategy as Scipio Africanus adopted most of Hannibal’s tactics and strategy.
-From humbling Rome, to influencing the policies Rome would adopt to later defeat him.
+From humbling Rome, to influencing the strategy Rome would borrow to later defeat him.

 Not only does strategy shine throughout Hannibal’s campaigns but leadership lessons abound.
 Hannibal was right with his men in each maneuver.
 Never taking asking his men to take the risk he wasn’t willing to take.
 Humbly sleeping on the ground with nothing more than a blanket galvanized loyalty amount all ranks of his men.
 While other generals allowed themselves to take the comforts of war along the road, Hannibal’s focus remained building support among allies and fellow Carthaginians alike.